Appointments to the Performance-Based Research Fund Review Panel

-The PBRF Review panel will look at the fund and its core aims, being guided by the Terms of Reference, which cover a range of aspects, such as supporting greater collaboration in research and maintaining a sustainable diverse research workforce (available on the Ministry of Education’s website [PDF, 750 KB]).
+The PBRF Review panel will look at the fund and its core aims, being guided by the Terms of Reference, which cover a range of aspects, such as supporting greater collaboration in research and maintaining a sustainable diverse research workforce.

 The panel members are Professor Wendy Larner, Dr David Phipps, Dr Ian Town, Associate Professor Yvonne Underhill-Sem, Associate Professor Marcus Williams, and Professor Linda Tuhiwai Smith who will chair the panel.

 The independent panel is inviting public submissions on the issues in the Terms of Reference for the 2019 PBRF Review.
 This will help inform its independent report with any recommendations for change to the PBRF.

 Submissions will be close Friday 11 October 2019.

 Professor Smith is currently Professor of Māori and Indigenous Studies and Senior Research Advisor to Te Kotahi Research Institute, University of Waikato.
 She has served as Dean of the School of Māori and Pacific Development and as Pro Vice-Chancellor Māori at the University of Waikato.
 She is an internationally recognised scholar who in 2018 received the inaugural Te Puāwaitanga Award from the Royal Society Te Apārangi in recognition of the eminent and distinctive contribution she has made to Te Ao Māori and to Māori and indigenous knowledge.